 By Pankaj Bedi

-The Writer is The Chair of Apparel Exports Subsector at the Kenya Association of Manufacturers.
-He can be reached on firstname.lastname@example.org.
+The writer is the Chair of the KAM EPZ Textiles & Apparel Sub-Sector.
+He can be reached at firstname.lastname@example.org.